BonzaOwl/CodeNameOwl/_posts/sqlserver/2019-02-20-big-tempdb.md

 This project has taught me a lot about Extended Events, how powerful they are, how they can be created and how the data can be viewed right inside SQL Server Management Studio by shredding the XML into something you can easily read.

-The above has also taught me that TempDB is a place where lots of different things, which cannot be covered in one post take place, the database can grow uncontrollably if one query spills or writes to a Temp table outside of the expected behaviour of the developer.
+The above has also taught me that TempDB is a place where lots of different things, which cannot be covered in one post take place, the database can grow uncontrollably if one query spills or writes to a Temp table outside of the expected behavior of the developer.

 This lesson has also taught me that TempDB should always where possible be sized for the instance in which it is running, it should be given a dedicated disk and allowed to fill that disk from day one.